watermarkhu/qsurface/README.md

 ```
 The threshold values is stored in a csv file in the `\data` folder in the main directory, or in the directory indicated.
 One could recalculate the threshold using different fitting parameters using `threshold_fit.py` (see `python threshold_fit.py --help`) and replot the data with `threshold_plot.py` (see `python threshold_plot.py --help`)

+## License

+OpenSurfaceSim is distributed under the [BSD-3 license](https://github.com/watermarkhu/OpenSurfaceSim/blob/master/LICENSE), and is therefore available for private and commercial use.
+However, the *blossom5* decoder, located at `simulator/decoder/blossom5.py`, uses a external package *BlossomV* [1] located at `simulator/decoder/modules_blossom5/` that has its own [license](https://github.com/watermarkhu/OpenSurfaceSim/blob/master/LICENSE), which is **not** avaiable for commercial use.

+We provide an alternative decoder using the Minimum-Weight Perfect Matching method via the `mwpm` decoder, lcoated at `simulator/decoder/mwpm.py`, which utilizes *networkx* instead of *BlossomV*.
+The *networkx* implementation is considerably slower than *BlossomV*, but falls under the BSD-3 license.

+[1]: Vladimir Kolmogorov.
+"Blossom V: A new implementation of a minimum cost perfect matching algorithm."In Mathematical Programming Computation (MPC), July 2009, 1(1):43-67

 ## Issues